-The latest release, 10.1, was announced as stable in November 2015 and will be maintained until at least November 2020.
-The version currently under development, 10.2, is scheduled to be announced as stable in early 2017.
+The latest release, 10.2, was announced as stable in May 2017 and will be maintained until at least May 2022.
+The version currently under development, 10.3, is scheduled to be announced as stable in mid 2018.

 A new MariaDB Server version will be announced for General Availability approximately once a year.
 The MariaDB Foundation guarantees that every release will be maintained for at least 5 years.
 The MariaDB Foundation prioritizes security fixes and major bug fixes that affect a large amount of users, and other fixes that are important to the members and sponsors of the foundation.
 Please become a sponsor or donor to support our work.

 MariaDB general release maintenance periods